 Academic advising is available on an individual basis in the Department.
-Individual advising is available to students in order to discuss academic issues such as recommended mathematical skills, theoretical versus applications oriented courses, areas of specialisation, graduate studies and career paths, course choice, assistance with degree program checklists and requirements.
+Individual advising is available to students in order to discuss academic issues such as recommended mathematical skills, theoretical versus applications oriented courses, areas of specialization, graduate studies and career paths, course choice, assistance with degree program checklists and requirements, assistance with getting the most favourable degree audit possible consistent with their academic profile.

-It is ultimately the responsibility of each student to ensure that they meet all degree requirements of both the Department and their home Faculty (i.e., Science and Engineering).
+It is ultimately the responsibility of each student to ensure that they meet all degree requirements aspects at the Department (major or minor requirements), home Faculty (i.e., Lassonde School of Engineering) and Degree levels.
 Written information and program checklists are provided to assist you in making appropriate choices.
 It is recommended that you take advantage of advising opportunities to answer any questions you may have.